 Cologne winter walking tour

-On the AmaWaterways free excursion, Cologne Walking Tour, we join about 20 other guests on a 2-hour jaunt through the Cologne Old Town accompanied by a local guide.
+On the AmaWaterways free excursion, Cologne Walking Tour, we join about 20 other guests on a 2-hour walk through the Cologne Old Town accompanied by a local guide.
 A headset gives us freedom to look about while still listening to the guide’s entertaining commentary.

 There’s a reason the buildings of the Old City look well-kept, fooling the eye as to their age, which dates from medieval times and before.
 Like many German cities, most of Cologne was destroyed by WWII bombings, including 12 Romanesque churches.
 Restoration of the city began in the late 1940’s and lasted until the 1990’s.